 Bold black lines that etch out the image of an eagle in flight, a rose encrusted anchor, or clipper ship at sea...these are some classic images that may come to mind when one mentions Traditional tattooing.
 Part art movement, part social phenomena, the United States succeeded in creating a style of tattooing that is all its own.
 Truly an important facet of American arts and culture, we expound upon the history, designs and founding artists of this famed tattoo aesthetic.

 The History of Traditional Tattooing

 In 1933 the book ‘Tattoo: Secrets of a Strange Art’ by Albert Parry was published and helped capture the growing industry.
 As the New York Historical Society states, “According to Albert Parry’s book….tattooists of the time were so inundated with requests that it was difficult for them to keep up with the demand for new designs.
-But the exchange of flash during the late 19th and early 20th centuries, which were largely distributed with other supplies through mail order catalogs, helped artists keep up with the growing marketplace.”
-These flash sheets preserved pieces that artists had been tattooing for decades: religious iconography, symbols of courage and strength, beautiful pin ups, and more.
+But the exchange of tattoo flash during the late 19th and early 20th centuries, which were largely distributed with other supplies through mail order catalogs, helped artists keep up with the growing marketplace.”
+These flash sheets preserved motifs that artists had been tattooing for decades: religious iconography, symbols of courage and strength, beautiful pin ups, and more.